EU Emissions Trading Scheme

 In a nutshell, the cement industry views on Phase IV of the EU-ETS are as follows:

 - EU-ETS sectors already contribute proportionately more to the overall EU reduction target than non-ETS sectors.
 Therefore, the 43% reduction objective and the 2.2% linear reduction factor for phase IV should not be further increased.
+Before the any changes are proposed for the 2030 ETS target a thorough impact assessment should be carried out to determine is that the target is technically and financially feasible.

 - All energy-intensive industries must be on the carbon leakage list, with all installations receiving free allocation based on ambitious, but realistic, benchmarks.

 - No differentiation should be made between sectors.
-CEMBUREAU is firmly opposed to both the tiering of free allowances and the cross-sectoral correction factor .
+CEMBUREAU is firmly opposed to both the tiering of free allowances and the cross-sectoral correction factor.

 - In order to allow for sufficient free allowances at the level of the best performer, the auctioning/free allowances share proposed by the European Commission (57/43% respectively) needs to be revised in favour of an increase in the free allowances available.